 The IRDIS detector is mounted on a detector motion stage (DMS).
 The DMS enables detector dithering in XY-directions at sub-micron accuracy.
 Detector dithering is available mainly to improve the flat-field accuracy and to handle cosmetic defects.
-The recommended pattern is 4x4 pixels (but can be extended up to 10x10).
+The recommended pattern is 4x4 pixels (but can be extended up to 10x10, not offered in P95).